moazmaksod/LabWise/docs/LabWise_design.md

 4.4.
 Quality Control and Maintenance

-Maintaining rigorous quality control and comprehensive instrument documentation is a cornerstone of CLIA compliance.2 The LabFlow interface digitizes and streamlines these critical processes as required by
+Maintaining rigorous quality control and comprehensive instrument documentation is a cornerstone of CLIA compliance.2 The LabWise interface digitizes and streamlines these critical processes as required by
 US-TEC-04.
 ●	Digital QC Logs: Technicians will enter QC results into a simple form.
 The system will then automatically plot these data points on interactive Levey-Jennings charts.
 This provides an immediate visual representation of instrument performance over time.
 ●	Westgard Rules Engine: The system will automatically apply Westgard multirule QC procedures to the data.
 If a rule is violated (e.g., a 1-3s or 2-2s failure), the chart will visually flag the failing point(s), and the system will place an immediate hold on the release of any patient results from that analytical run.
 A modal window will then guide the technician to a structured "Corrective Action Log" form, ensuring that all troubleshooting steps are documented in a complete, auditable record required for inspections.2